avicse007/SpringBootIntro/SpringBoot Security OAuth2.md

 Spring Boot OAuth2
 ==================

+## Explaining the OAuth2 Technology

+As I said, we will use the OAuth2 protocol, so the first thing will be to explain how this protocol works.

+OAuth2 has some variants, but I am going to explain what I will use in the program, and for this, I will give you an example so that you understand what we intend to do.

+I will put a daily scene: payment with a credit card in a store.
+In this case, there are three partners: the store, the bank, and us.
+Something similar happens in the OAuth2 protocol.
+These are the steps:

+#### The client, or the buyer, asks the bank for a credit card.
+Then, the bank will collect our information, verify who we are, and provide us a credit card, depending on the money we have in our account or if it tells us not to waste time.
+In the OAuth2 protocol that grants the cards, it is called the Authentication Server.
+#### If the bank has given us the card, we can go to the store, i.e. the web server, and we present the credit card.
+The store does not owe us anything, but they can ask the bank, through the card reader, if they can trust us and to what extent (the credit balance).
+The store is the Resource Server.
+#### The store, depending on the money that the bank says we have, will allow us to make purchases.
+In the OAuth2 analogy, the web server will allow us to access  pages, depending on our financial status.

  ## Spring Boot Security - Introduction to OAuth2
 OAuth (Open Authorization) is a simple way to publish and interact with protected data.
 It is an open standard for token-based authentication and authorization on the Internet.
 It allows an end user's account information to be